baggiiiie/coffeeee/SETUP_COMPLETE.md

-# Coffee Companion - Setup Complete! 🎉
+# Coffeeee - Setup Complete! 🎉

 ## ✅ What We've Accomplished

-Your Coffee Companion project is now **fully set up and running**!
+Your Coffeeee project is now **fully set up and running**!
 Here's what we've established:

 ### 🏗️ **Project Structure**
 - **Monorepo Architecture**: npm workspaces with shared packages